dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 ## Changelog

+### 1.1

+*   Addresses extension accessibility and specificitiy.
+    *   Makes extension accessibility follow the import scope that extensions are imported into, so inherited by parts, but not visible outside of the file doing the import.
+    *   Makes closer imports in the import scope chain be more specific than ones further up.

 ### 1.0

 *   Initial version.
 The corresponding version of [Augmentations], which refers to part files with imports, is version 1.21.
 *   Combines augmentation libraries, libraries and part files into just libraries and part files, where the part files can have import, export and further part directives.
 Those part directives can use configurable imports.